Post

 • Ability to choose from predefined skins

-• Although I later discovered the Chirpy theme which has a more appealing design and switched to it, considering it’s an engineering blog anyway, Minimal Mistakes had a clean design that was decent enough to use, even if not particularly pretty.
+• I later discovered the Chirpy theme, which has a more elegant design that I preferred, but considering it’s an engineering-focused blog, Minimal Mistakes had a clean design that was decent enough to use, even if it wasn’t particularly pretty.

 • Github Repo: https://github.com/cotes2020/jekyll-theme-chirpy/